Time to First Byte (TTFB)

 Don’t let slow TTFB drag down your website’s performance!
 Read on to discover how to diagnose and fix it.

-When a browser makes a request to the server, the term “Time to First Byte” describes how long it takes for it to receive the first return byte.
+When a browser requests the server, the term “Time to First Byte” describes how long it takes for it to receive the first return byte.
 It summarizes the amount of time spent on each request phase as follows:

 In summary, TTFB ranks higher than any other helpful loading performance metrics and evaluates a web server’s responsiveness.
 Milliseconds are used to measure it.